≡ Menu

 1. Apple Cider Vinegar

-You can use a diluted mixture of two parts ACV and one part water and put in a spray bottle.
+You can use a diluted mixture of two parts ACV and one part water and put it in a spray bottle.

 2. Cedar Chips